 I am crazy for these Quick Maple Candied Nuts!
-Quick and easy Maple Candied Pecans and Almonds are not only great to snack on, they are perfect on top of salads, oatmeals, smoothie bowls and more!
+Quick and easy Maple Candied Pecans and Almonds are not only great to snack on, but they are also perfect on top of salads, oatmeals, smoothie bowls and more!

 I’m going nuts for all these sweet and salty and totally addictive nuts.

 6 ingredients never tasted so delicious before, my friends.
 Yep.
-Just 6 completely vegan, completely gluten free and completely dairy free ingredients is all it takes for this sweet and nutty snack.
+Just 6 completely vegan, completely gluten-free and completely dairy-free ingredients is all it takes for this sweet and nutty snack.
 They’re so good and so easy!

 Sure, candied nuts and spiced nuts have been more of a holiday-time tradition for us.
 But I vote that candied nuts need to be more of an all-the-time tradition and especially and spring-time tradition.

 Mostly because these quick maple candied nuts are the perfect sweet snack but they are also the most versatile topping going.
 I add them to my yogurt, oatmeals and to my salads (YES!).
 But they are also so good sprinkled over freshly cut fruit like pineapple and a great addition to any smoothie bowl!

 ABOUT THIS MAPLE CANDIED PECANS AND ALMONDS RECIPE

 I went with pecans and almonds here because they are the 2 nuts that I always have on hand but peanuts, cashews, walnuts… you name it, that nut will taste even more fantastic with this quick maple candied glaze on top.